 - This eliminates the need for staining and finishing.

-- This system is the most expensive option detailed here.
+- This system is the most expensive option.

-- Availability is limited.
+- Limited availability.
 You probably won’t find this on the shelves of your local home supply retailer.
 Usually, it is a special order item.